Our child safe organisation

 Youth Off The Streets is part of the National Redress Scheme for survivors of institutional child sexual abuse, joining over 500 organisations and charities to voluntarily sign on to the scheme.
-Our organisation is not subject to any claims of abuse, but we firmly believe that survivors have the right to seek redress.
+We firmly believe that survivors have the right to seek redress.
 If you would like to learn more about the National Redress Scheme, please visit nationalredress.gov.au.
 If you have an enquiry about our membership in the scheme, please use the ‘Contact us’ button below.

 We want your help

-We want to know if you have any child safety concerns that require our action, or suggestions for ways that we could improve our services.
-Please contact us and we will make sure your issue is followed up.
+Please contact us if you have any child safety concerns that require our action, or suggestions for ways that we could improve our services.
+We will make sure your issue is followed up.

 Child Safe Policy